PHOSPHATIDYLSERINE Overview Information

 Phosphatidylserine is an important chemical with widespread functions in the body.
 It is part of the cell structure and is key in the maintenance of cellular function, especially in the brain.

 Possibly Effective for:

 - Alzheimer's disease.
-Taking phosphatidylserine can improve some of the symptoms of Alzheimer’s disease after 6-12 weeks of treatment.
-It seems to be most effective in people with less severe symptoms.
-However, phosphatidylserine might lose its effectiveness with extended use.
+Taking phosphatidylserine can improve some of the symptoms of Alzheimer's disease after 6-12 weeks of treatment.
+It seems to work best in people with less severe symptoms.
+But phosphatidylserine might become less effective over time.
 After 16 weeks of treatment, progression of Alzheimer's disease seems to overcome any benefit provided by phosphatidylserine.

-Most clinical studies have used phosphatidylserine from cow brains.
-However, most supplements now use phosphatidylserine from soy or cabbage.
-Researchers do not yet know how phosphatidylserine made from these plant sources compares with phosphatidylserine made from cow brains in terms of effectiveness for Alzheimer’s disease.
+Most research has used phosphatidylserine from cow brains.
+But most phosphatidylserine supplements are now made from soy or cabbage.
+Researchers do not yet know how phosphatidylserine made from these plant sources compares with phosphatidylserine made from cow brains in terms of effectiveness for Alzheimer's disease.

 - Depression.
 There is some early evidence that phosphatidylserine might improve depression in older people.